jbhopkins/bioxtasraw/docs/source/saxs/saxs_bead_models.rst

 occupied volume as determined by averaging all the reconstructions using DAMAVER.
 DAMMIN keeps this core fixed, and refines the outside of the model to match the scattering profile.
-I've seen mixed recommendations (even from the makes of the software) on whether you should do a refinement.
+I've seen mixed recommendations (even from the makers of the software) on whether you should do a refinement.
 I typically do, but it seems you can often do just as well with the most probable model determined by DAMAVER.